Age appropriateness: Childhood development

 Children develop physically, mentally, socially, and emotionally in largely predictable patterns.
 Physically, for example, most babies develop the skill of walking when they are about one year old.
 They usually develop the social and mental skills needed to play peekaboo by the age of 8 months.
 Being able to do these things at the usual developmental time is age-appropriate.

 Sometimes age-inappropriate behaviors and beliefs indicate a developmental disorder.
 For example, babies and toddlers do not understand the concept of a fictional character, such as Elmo, being different from a real person, but most children understand this concept by the time they are four years old.
 It is age-appropriate and developmentally normal for young children to believe in Santa Claus, and equally age-appropriate and developmentally normal for them to stop believing in Santa Claus by the time they are eight years old or so.
 However, believing in Santa is age-inappropriate for older children and teenagers; the few who do often have autism or other neurodevelopmental disorders.

 Social participation

 Application

 Age-appropriate social skills and communication with peers can be interpreted in terms of cause and effect.
 Insufficient sets of age-appropriate social skills result in difficulty establishing social relations, and lack of social ties can worsen the underdeveloped set of social skills.

 Students prefer to associate with those similar to them in various dimensions, such as age, gender, race, educational attainment, values, interests and/or beliefs, etc. This phenomenon is termed homophily.
-Therefore, normal students with age-appropriate social skills are more likely to gather together, building up friendships and cohesive groups within peers.
+Therefore, normal students with age-appropriate social skills are more likely to gather together, building up friendships and cohesive groups among peers.